-It is certainly important and necessary for businesses to gain a holistic approach through risk management course towards the assumed/unassumed, monitored/unmonitored, managed/unmanaged, or aligned/unaligned risks.
+It is certainly important and necessary for businesses to gain a holistic approach through risk management courses toward the assumed/unassumed, monitored/unmonitored, managed/unmanaged, or aligned/unaligned risks.
 One has to be cautious in the business as business risks can come from anywhere like cybersecurity events, regulatory obstacles, operational challenges, supply chain disruptions, or financial challenges.

-New projects come with new risks in business, and while an organisation can’t entirely avoid risk, one can surely anticipate and mitigate risks through an established risk management process.
+New projects come with new risks in business, and while an organization can’t entirely avoid risk, one can surely anticipate and mitigate risks through an established risk management process.
 Risk management is an ongoing process of identifying, treating, and managing risks.
-Risk management course brings professionals in the front to mitigate the organisational risks.
-The process of identification and tracking risks can benefit the organisation by providing more efficient resource planning and providing better tracking of project costs and more accurate estimates of return or investment.
+The risk management course brings professionals to the front to mitigate organizational risks.
+The process of identification and tracking risks can benefit the organization by providing more efficient resource planning and providing better tracking of project costs and more accurate estimates of return or investment.
 The risk management process also increases awareness of legal requirements, better prevention of physical injuries, illness, and flexibility when a challenge arises due to the change in plan.

 It is important to integrate ERM into decision making and risk managers should be involved in the strategy process.

 Before identifying the risk, the risk management team decides the scope of the activity.
 The term ‘establish the context’ means to build a profile of the risks and the environment in which those risks will occur.
 It defines the scope for the risk management process and sets a criterion against the risks.

 After deciding or anticipating the scope of the risk, one has to identify the possible pitfalls.
 The process of identification takes into account the various layers of management such as operational, legal, financial, and reputational.
 Every organization has a different level of risk and different perspectives pertaining to the specific industry.